Opened 10 years ago

 And regarding the helpfulness of Debian: that's probably a bit off-topic for this bug report... so I'll try to keep it short :) Yes, the only known exploit is with the HTTP protocol (and a browser with javascript), but others could be similarly vulnerable.
 I'm not familiar with the used RPC protocol, are you absolutely sure it's not vulnerable? (no session-id like content? can I maybe manipulate the content of rpc messages by doing something through the torrent protocol?)
 Anyway, I believe the general consensus is to phase out the usage of sslv3 before more exploits show up.
 It's only in Debian 'unstable' distribution for now, probably one of the few places where something like this can be phased out more quickly and get some testing to see what breaks :) I suspect other distributions (and OpenSSL itself) will follow in their next major releases.

-comment:4 Changed 10 years ago by andrewsomething
+comment:4 by andrewsomething, 10 years ago

 It is important to note that the context options are bitmasks so when setting with set_options you need to use bitwise or |.
 So in the attached patch using & will set those options to zero thus resulting in no effect.